 - Disinfection of your dog's environment may be done with a dog-friendly cleanser such as Isopropyl alcohol, vinegar or baking soda.
 (Note Lysol is Not a dog-friendly solution, so please avoid it).

 - Bedding must also be washed with bleach or similar.

-Please read on to learn about ringworm on dogs and other pets, where it comes from and what precautions/preventative measures to use.
+Please read on to learn about ringworm on dogs,cats, horses, cattle, where it comes from and what precautions/preventative measures to use.

-"Have a Mini-Schnauzer with several skin ailments from Schnauzer bumps to yeast that looks like ringworm, not to mention grain/potato allergies.
-After hundreds of hours of research, I found this spray.
+"Have a Mini-Schnauzer with several skin ailments from itchy bumps to yeast that looks like ringworm, not to mention his grain/potato allergies.
+After hundreds of hours of research, I found this Banixx spray.
 It worked like a charm and saved me what could've been thousands of dollars.

 I called the company and their customer service was excellent.
 The horse and pet version of this spray is one in the same.
 I pray this post helps someone looking for something that helps soothe and heal various skin ailments on our beloved pets."

 Amazon Customer 5 Star Review by Barbara regarding Banixx Medicated Shampoo & Ringworm

 "This helped the ringworm that my dog was suffering from.
 Will order again if needed."